 This problem is poorly studied, so far.
 Most of the previous experiments in this field were devoted to two-dimensional receptivity problems (see e.g. [1], [2]).
 The quantitative receptivity characteristics of the 2D (Blasius) boundary layer to 3D surface vibrations were studied experimentally in [3].
 The only available experimental investigation of the 3D vibrational acoustic receptivity was carried out in a swept-wing boundary layer and was devoted to the generation of cross-flow instability modes [4].
+Recently, the acoustic receptivity due to stationary, localized 3D roughness was studied qualitatively in [5].
+The first quantitative evaluation of the complex 3D acoustic receptivity function was performed in [6] for quasi stationary 3D roughness and a single acoustic frequency.

-In general, the amplitude part of the acoustic receptivity coefficient is defined by the ratio of the initial (i.e. at the surface non-uniformity) instability wave amplitude, generated in the boundary layer, to the amplitude of the external acoustic perturbation and the amplitude of the involved surface nonuniformity [5], [6], [4].
+In general, the amplitude part of the acoustic receptivity coefficient is defined by the ratio of the initial (i.e. at the surface non-uniformity) instability wave amplitude, generated in the boundary layer, to the amplitude of the external acoustic perturbation and the amplitude of the involved surface non-uniformity (see e.g. [7], [8], [4]).
 More exactly, all these amplitudes must be determined for every single (normal) mode of the corresponding frequency-wavenumber spectra, i.e. the spectra of the instability waves, surface non-uniformities and acoustic perturbations.

-2 Experimental Investigation
+Experimental Investigation

 The experiments were carried out in the Laminar Wind Tunnel (LWT) of the IAG.
-The LWT is an open return tunnel with a turbulence level less than $Tu = 2 \cdot 10^{-4}$ .
-The boundary layer measurements were performed on a symmetrical airfoil section at zero angle of attack and at a Reynolds number of $1.2 \cdot 10^6$ based on the arclength $s{max} = 0.615 m$ measured from the leading edge.
-A plane acoustic wave with fixed frequency ( $f{ac} = 1088 Hz$ ) close to the most unstable TS-frequency was chosen as the external perturbation.
+The LWT is an open return tunnel with a turbulence level less than $Tu = 2 \cdot 10^{-4}$.
+The boundary layer measurements were performed on a symmetrical airfoil section at zero angle of attack and at a Reynolds number of $1.2 \cdot 10^6$ based on the arclength $s{max} = 0.615 m$ measured from the leading edge (Fig. 1).
+A plane acoustic wave with fixed frequency was chosen as the external perturbation.
+In extension to [6], three different acoustic frequencies $(f{ac} = 720 / 1088 / 1562 Hz)$ were used to cover a significant part of the unstable TS-frequency range for the selected boundary layer properties.
+The center frequency $f{ac} = 1088 Hz$ is close to the most unstable TS-frequency (with respect to the amplitude at the last measurement station).
 The acoustic wave was generated by a loudspeaker at the centerline downstream of the test section.
-The position of the 3D roughness was selected to lie on branch I for the investigated frequency (Fig. 1).
+The position of the localized 3D roughness element was selected to lie on branch I for $f{ac} = 1088 Hz$ (Fig. 2).

 When studying 3D roughness acoustic receptivity, the data analysis represents a very complicated problem because of difficulties to distinguish signals measured at the same (acoustic) frequency but having different physical nature.
-The signal consists of a mixture of: (i) the instability wave generated by the acoustics (that is relatively weak initially), (ii) vibrations of the hotwire probe and the model surface, and (iii) the acoustic field itself including the Stokes layer in the near-wall region.
-These experimental problems have been solved in [4] by means of arranging an unsteady surface non-uniformity (vibrating source) oscillating with a very low frequency and providing a quasisteady scattering of the acoustic wave.
+The signal consists of a mixture of: (i) the instability wave generated by the acoustics (that is relatively weak initially), (ii) vibrations of the hot-wire probe and the model surface, and (iii) the acoustic field itself including the Stokes layer in the near-wall region.
+These experimental problems have been solved in [4] by means of arranging an unsteady surface non-uniformity (vibrating source) oscillating with a very low frequency and providing a quasi-steady scattering of the acoustic wave.
 A similar method has been applied in the present investigation.
-The vibrating source is driven at the frequency $f_v = \frac{1}{64} \cdot f{ac}$ which leads to an amplitude modulation of the generated 3D TS-wave in time.
-This corresponds to distinct combination modes in the frequency spectrum of the hot-wire signal at frequencies $(f{1,2} = f{ac} \mp f_v)$ .
+The vibrating source is driven at the frequency $f_v = 1/64 f{ac}$ which leads to an amplitude modulation of the generated 3D TS-wave in time.
+This corresponds to distinct combination modes in the frequency spectrum of the hot-wire signal at frequencies $f{1,2} = f{ac} \pm f_v$.
 In contrast to the signal observed at the acoustic frequency, the combination harmonics correspond to the instability waves only.
 The spatial behavior of these combination modes has been studied in detail.